jetbrains-academy/scala-tutorial/Polymorphic Types/Covariance/task.md

  - covariant type parameters may appear in lower bounds of method type parameters
  - contravariant type parameters may appear in upper bounds of method

+## Exercise

+Complete  the class definition with covariance and animal as a parameter.